ncatlab/nlab-content/pages/3/0/4/6/16403/content.md

   }
 $$

-Kan complexes serve as a standard powerful model on wich the complete formulation of [[homotopy theory]] (without geometry) may be formulated.
+Kan complexes serve as a standard powerful model on which the complete formulation of [[homotopy theory]] (without geometry) may be formulated.

 ##### Intuitive idea -- Composition of higher order (gauge-)symmetries